nasa/harmony-browse-image-generator/README.md

 ## Repository structure:

 ```
+|- .pre-commit-config.yaml
+|- CHANGELOG.md
+|- README.md
 |- bin
+|- conda_requirements.txt
+|- dev-requirements.txt
 |- docker
+|- docs
 |- harmony_browse_image_generator
-|- CHANGELOG.md
-|- conda_requirements.txt
 |- pip_requirements.txt
-|- README.md
 |- tests
 ```

+* `.pre-commit-config` - a pre-commit configuration file describing functions to be run on every git commit.
+* `CHANGELOG.md` - This file contains a record of changes applied to each new release of a service Docker image.
+Any release of a new service version should have a record of what was changed in this file.
+* `README.md` - This file, containing guidance on developing the service.
-* bin - A directory containing utility scripts to build the service and test images.
+* `bin` - A directory containing utility scripts to build the service and test images.
 This also includes scripts that Bamboo uses to deploy new service images to AWS ECR.
-* CHANGELOG.md - This file contains a record of changes applied to each new release of a service Docker image.
-Any release of a new service version should have a record of what was changed in this file.
-* README.md - This file, containing guidance on developing the service.
+* `conda_requirements.txt` - A list of service dependencies, such as GDAL, that cannot be installed via Pip.
+* `dev-requirements.txt` - list of packages required for service development.
-* docker - A directory containing the Dockerfiles for the service and test images.
+* `docker` - A directory containing the Dockerfiles for the service and test images.
 It also contains `service_version.txt`, which contains the semantic version number of the service image.
 Any time an update is made that should have an accompanying service image release, this file should be updated.
+* `docs` - directory with example usage notebooks.
-* harmony_browse_image_generator - The directory containing Python source code
+* `harmony_browse_image_generator` - The directory containing Python source code
   for the HyBIG. `adapter.py` contains the `BrowseImageGeneratorAdapter` class that is invoked by calls to the service.
-* conda_requirements.txt - A list of service dependencies, such as GDAL, that cannot be installed via Pip.
-* pip_requirements.txt - A list of service Python package dependencies.
+* `pip_requirements.txt` - A list of service Python package dependencies.
-* tests - A directory containing the service unit test suite.
+* `tests` - A directory containing the service unit test suite.

 ## Local development: